 Container garden peas will undoubtedly yield a smaller harvest than those grown in a garden plot, but the nutrition is all still there and it is a fun and low-cost means of growing your own peas.
 So the question is, “How to grow peas in containers?”

-Keep in mind that pot grown peas require more water than garden grown, possibly up to 3 times a day.
+Keep in mind that pot grown peas require more water than garden grown, possibly up to three times a day.
 Because of frequent irrigation, the nutrients are leached out from the soil, so fertilization is key to growing healthy peas in a container.

 Next, select a container.
-Almost anything will work as long as you have drainage holes (or make 3-5 holes with a hammer and nail) and is at least 12 inches across.
-Fill the container with soil leaving a one inch space at the top.
+Almost anything will work as long as you have drainage holes (or make three to five holes with a hammer and nail) and measures least 12 inches across.
+Fill the container with soil leaving a 1 inch space at the top.

 Create a support for the potted pea with bamboo poles or stakes set into the center of the pot.
-Space the pea seeds 2 inches apart and one inch beneath the soil.
-Water in thoroughly and top with a one inch layer of mulch, like compost or wood chips.
+Space the pea seeds 2 inches apart and 1 inch beneath the soil.
+Water in thoroughly and top with a 1-inch layer of mulch, like compost or wood chips.